N8-B/blog/program-development-life-cycle-the-good-way.md

 # Program development life cycle, the good way
 This is in my experience, the best way to  develop programs right now.
-You might not agree with this, and that's ok as long as you are productive.
+You might not agree with this, and that's ok as long as your team be productive.

 ![Program-life-cycle.png](https://github.com/juliomatcom/blog/raw/master/content/program-life-cycle-2.png)
 ##### 1. Problem definition - Fully understand what is the **problem**
 First we better know exactly what is the problem, this is the moment to ask if anything is not clear as crystal in the specifications.